yb66/path_helper/README.md

 ## <a name="alternatively---">ALTERNATIVELY...</a>

-This library fixes those problems and extends the concept to include other paths:
+This path\_helper fixes those problems and extends the concept to include other paths:

-    C_INCLUDE_PATH
+- `C_INCLUDE_PATH`
-    DYLD_FALLBACK_FRAMEWORK_PATH
+- `DYLD_FALLBACK_FRAMEWORK_PATH`
-    DYLD_FALLBACK_LIBRARY_PATH
+- `DYLD_FALLBACK_LIBRARY_PATH`
-    PKG_CONFIG_PATH
+- `PKG_CONFIG_PATH`

 and of course, `PATH` and `MANPATH`.

 ## <a name="do-i-need-to-be-on-apple-to-use-it-">DO I NEED TO BE ON APPLE TO USE IT?</a>

 No, it should work on any unix-like system.
 It has one dependency, and that is Ruby.
-The script should work with any system running Ruby 2.3.7 or above, as that is the version that ships with a Mac.
+It should work with any system running Ruby 2.3.7 or above, as that is the version that ships with a Mac.

 ## <a name="how-does-path-helper-know-what-to-put-in-the-path-">HOW DOES PATH_HELPER KNOW WHAT TO PUT IN THE PATH?</a>